sabio-engineering/cookbook-dvelp/careers/jobs/senior-fullstack-node-engineer.md

 To apply please apply [here](https://dvelp.co.uk/careers?gh_jid=4476417002) - we can't wait to hear from you!

 To learn more about what our hiring process entails, please see our [DVELP Careers Readme](../README.md#hiring-process).
 If you have any questions, please ask away.

+### The Small Print

+ - Strictly No Agencies; any submission of resumes without prior request from Sabio Group will not be deemed as an introduction and therefore will not warrant an introduction fee
+ - All applicants must have the right to work in the territory to which the role relates (UK & EU)
+ - Sabio Group are unable to offer sponsorship on any roles advertised